Chapter 1 Cape Town South Africa 23rd of November 2015 The Arrival by the Sea of Darkness

 Port Elizabeth of Cape Town was filled with many sea vessels, war ships, slave ships and who knows what else ships.

 Fredrick Dibbley came on deck, and spoke, “Are you ready for some explorations?
 Slow and Hellishly Wobbly it has been!”

-“Red they are going to trip on you,” said Fredrick Dibbley.
+“Red they are going to trip on you,” Fredrick Dibbley said.

 Ya, well, they’ll trip on ol’ Scratch here too, Red replied with delight.
 I just don’t get it yet, because they think that the Alabama ship is here to rescue them.
 We are about to witness horrors not ever seen.

-Red looked back north, and knew America was a long way, and these chained black men were on their way to living hell, brutal cruelty, but hell was here too, because bodies were floating, swaying in the tides.
+Red looked back north, and knew America was a long way from where they were, and these chained black men were on their way to a living hell, brutal cruelty, but hell was here too, because bodies were floating, swaying in the tides.

 “Once ashore gentlemen, we need to purchase horses, and a wagon,” Andy proclaimed.
 “We did not sink into the sea, but sunk further into synchronicity.”